Getting Ready for Fires of Venus

 - Fun stuff: Musical instruments, drums, games, cards, camp decorations & banners, windchimes, your imagination, your dancing shoes...

-- Ritual garb & tools: Bring your staff, wand, athame (with the travel caveats mentioned above), sword (ditto), pentacle, cups, robe...
+- Ritual garb & tools: Staves, wands, athames (with the travel caveats mentioned above), swords (ditto), pentacles, cups, robes...

 What to Leave Home